codebar/tutorials/js/lesson7/tutorial.md

 ```

-## Converting Farheneit to Celcius
+## Converting Fahrenheit to Celsius

 Now, open the SpecRunner in your browser.
 You will notice that the one test we have is failing.

 When we are writing code, it's ok to write a test that is failing before making it work.
 This way, instead of focusing on getting things to work, we focus on what we want to achieve and then gradually work around that.

-We have already added a method that will be handling the conversion of Farheneit to Celcius.
+We have already added a method that will be handling the conversion of Fahrenheit to Celsius.
 We also know that the formula is

 ```javascript
 farheneit = (celcius - 32)/1.8